 At the final Grand Slam of the year Justine Henin defeats Svetlana Kuznetsova to win the U.S. Open women's singles title (6-1, 6-3).

 Roger Federer defeats Novak Djokovic to win the men's singles title (7-6, 7-6, 6-4).

 Cricket: Australia beat England in the fifth Test in Sydney, completing a 5-0 whitewash in the Ashes series for the first time in 86 years.

 South Africa beat India in the 3rd Test in Cape Town to win the Test series 2:1

-Rugby: for the second year in a row, France win the Six Nations championship and Ireland win the Triple Crown.
+Rugby Union: for the second year in a row, France win the Six Nations Championship and Ireland win the Triple Crown.

 Against expectations, England make it to the final of the World Cup but victory goes to South Africa (15-6).